bbakiu/apartment-notifier-telegram/README.md

 ### Execute

-The application offers a single GET endpoint `\findplaces`.
+The application offers a single GET endpoint `/findplaces`.
 It returns the unseen apartments as a json, but it also sends a notification for each of them via Telegram.
 On this same endpoint you can set up a regular execution as well.
 I use [Freshping](https://www.freshworks.com/website-monitoring/) for this purpose.